JulienTant/Laravel-Env-Sync/README.md

 composer require jtant/laravel-env-sync
 ```

-Then add the `\Jtant\LaravelEnvSync\EnvSyncServiceProvider::class` service provider to your `config/app.php` file, and that's it
+Then add the `Jtant\LaravelEnvSync\EnvSyncServiceProvider::class` service provider to your `config/app.php` file, and that's it

 ## Usage

 ### Sync your envs files

-You can sync your fill your .env file from the .env.example by using the `php artisan env:sync` command.
+You can populate your .env file from the .env.example by using the `php artisan env:sync` command.

-The command will tell you if there's anything not in sync between your files and will propose you to add values into the .env file.
+The command will tell you if there's anything not in sync between your files and will propose values to add into the .env file.

 You can launch the command with the option `--reverse` to fill the .env.example file from the .env file

-If you use the `--no-interaction` flag, the command will copy all new keys with their default values
+If you use the `--no-interaction` flag, the command will copy all new keys with their default values.

 ### Check for diff in your envs files